tractorcow-farm/silverstripe-fluent/docs/en/installation.md

 composer require tractorcow/silverstripe-fluent ^5
 ```

- * Run a `dev/build` to ensure all additional table fields have been generated
+ * Run `sake db:build --flush` to ensure all additional table fields have been generated
  * Configure your locales in the `/admin/locales` section
  * Publish pages in each of the locales you want them to be visible in